Initiative 77

 Initiative 77 was a voter-approved ballot initiative in Washington, D.C., to phase out the special minimum wage for tipped employees as part of the national Fight for $15 campaign.
 In the June 2018 primary election, D.C. voters approved Initiative 77 by a margin of 56% to 44%; however, the D.C.
 Council repealed the initiative in October before it could enter into force.
-In 2022, a nearly identical Initiative 82 was approved for the November 8, 2022 election.
+In 2022, a nearly identical Initiative 82 was passed by voters on November 8, 2022, and went into effect the following year.

 Background

 In 2014, Restaurant Opportunities Center United, a nonprofit organization that advocates for restaurant workers in the United States, said it would ask voters in Washington, D.C., to approve a local ballot measure – Initiative 74 – that would gradually increase the minimum wage to $15 by 2019.
 It would also increase the tipped minimum wage until it equals the standard wage, which would take place in 2024.
 The campaign failed to collect the number of signatures required to put the initiative on the ballot.

 The next year, the campaign was revived as Initiative 76.
 More than 70% of D.C. residents supported it, according to a poll conducted by DC Vote and the Washington City Paper.
 Harry Wingo, then the president of the D.C.
 Chamber of Commerce, sued the District of Columbia Board of Elections in an effort to prevent the initiative from appearing on the 2016 ballot.
 He eventually failed.

 Muriel Bowser, the mayor of the District of Columbia, was initially skeptical of Initiative 76.
 However, in a surprise announcement at a citywide address, she announced her full support of the Fight for $15, saying, "Low wages create an invisible ceiling that prevents working families from truly getting a fair shot."
 Motivated by the impending ballot measure and pressure from labor unions and the restaurant industry, she proposed a compromise piece of legislation that would increase the standard minimum wage from $10.50 per hour to $15 per hour, but allow the tipped minimum wage to remain, albeit substantially increased from $2.77 per hour.
 The bill was passed unanimously by the D.C.
 Council in 2016.

 The Fair Shot Minimum Wage Emergency Amendment Act of 2016 gradually increased both the standard and tipped minimum wages each July until July 2020, when they would equal $15 and $5, respectively.
 Each year following, the minimum wages would increase in proportion to any increases in the local consumer price index.

 Restaurant Opportunities Center United was dissatisfied with the compromise, saying "We oppose any deal or compromise that excludes tipped workers from a full $15 minimum wage."